Including some movement in your photos is a fast way to make connections with your audience. It’s all about using marketing psychology in photography.

 This path provides easy leading lines to direct the viewer’s gaze.

-Use motion blur to create movement in photography
+Take #2: motion blur creates movement for marketing psychology in photography

 You can also edit photos post-production to include motion blur.